-Mr. F stays in his mobile home during weekends and holiday periods but works away during the week.
-Because of the distance he must travel to work he stays in hotels and guest houses during that time.
+6. Mr F stays in his mobile home during weekends and holiday periods, but works away during the week.
+Because of the distance he has to travel to work he stays in hotels and guest houses during that time.
 He does not own any other dwelling elsewhere.

-Mr. F is liable to pay Council Tax.
-As a single adult living in his mobile home, he is entitled to a 25% single person reduction to the amount of Council Tax he must pay.
+Mr F is liable to pay council tax.
+As a single adult living in his mobile home he is entitled to a 25% single person reduction to the amount of council tax he has to pay.